 Select the type of tuning definition to use, among the following: Reference tone, 12-note octave scale, Tuning table, Scale, and EDO.
-Confirm with or D, and cancel your choice with C. Whenever possible, the tuning will be preserved.
+Confirm with or on the preserved.
+Whenever possible, the tuning will be preserved.

 Default: None

 Edit

 Edit the tuning.
 The tuning editor is different depending on the type of tuning definition you chose, and will be detailed below.